aws-samples/serverless-patterns/lambda-durable-functions-nodejs-sam/README.md

 ## How it works

-This pattern demonstrates AWS Lambda Durable Functions using Node.js.
+This pattern demonstrates AWS Lambda durable functions using Node.js.
 It implements a simple order processing workflow with automatic checkpointing, durable waits, and fault tolerance.

 The orchestrator function uses the `@aws/durable-execution-sdk-js` to implement:
 - Checkpointed steps with `context.step()`